bUnit-dev/bUnit/docs/docs/misc-test-tips.md

   | SubComponent1Test.cs
 ```

-## Use same root namespace and folder structure in both test- and production project
+## Use same Root Namespace and Folder Structure

 A neat trick, which will limit the `import` statements needed in your test project, is to set the root namespace to the same as that of the production code project, _AND_ use the same folder structure as shown above.
 Following the example above, the `MyComponentLibTests.csproj` file should contain: